The Christian O'Connell Show: Sing It For Melbourne

 In mid-August 2018, the Global Liveability index was released from the Economist Intelligence Unit, which showed that Vienna had unseated Melbourne as the best city to live in.
-Christian, after conversing with the mayor, decided that Melbourne needed a song about how wonderful it is, somewhat similar to the idea of Ultravox's 1981 hit "Vienna" as he thought that was the only thing Vienna had over Melbourne.
+Christian, after conversing with the mayor, decided that Melbourne needed a song about how wonderful it is, somewhat similar to the idea of Ultravox's 1981 hit "Vienna", as he thought that was the only thing Vienna had over Melbourne.
 Jack Post wrote the song, with input from listeners.

 The song reached #1 on the iTunes rock chart.
 All proceeds from the song are being donated to the Starlight Foundation.

 Christian O'Connell's Gran Final

 Leading up to the 2018 AFL Grand Final Christian started a football competition for Melbourne Grandmas to compete in a longest kick competition.
 The event was held at Whitten Oval on Saturday 22 September 2018.
 The competition, which was entered into by more than 100 Melbourne Grans, was won by North Melbourne supporter, Bronwyn Fyfe.
 Her winning kick was 28.54 metres long.

-The Gran Final was held again on Sunday, 22 September, 2019 at the Whitten Oval.
+The Gran Final was held again on Sunday, 22 September 2019 at the Whitten Oval.
 This year's winner was Carmel Hine with a winning kick of 27.9 meters.

 The 2022 Gran Final is changing to see how far someone can kick a footy over 100 cars, if they can get that many.
 Listeners are donating their cars for this, including a hearse and the yellow Interceptor from the Mad Max movie.
 This competition is being called "Put Your Car On The Line" (with a jingle modeled after Toto's song 'Hold The Line').
 The show ended up with 25 cars, all donated, at Middlepark Bowls Club.
-The winner is called Paul, who landed his kick on the 15th car and won $5000.
+The winner is called Paul, who landed his kick on the 15th car and won $5,000.

+The 2024 Gran Final for the show is being called the Hand Final, where contestants will be challenged to get a footy ball into a front loading washing machine on a single handball try.
+The first 20 people to make the shot will win the washer.
+The competition was held on Sept 26, 2024.
+The first competitor's throw went wild enough to break a window, narrowly missing Jack playing the drum.
+The first winner was an 8 year old who wanted to win it for his dog.
+Jack even threw in for a caller who couldn't make it in due to upcoming heart surgery.